James Brooks (musician)

 James Brooks was an English violinist and composer who was born in Bath c.
 1760 and died in London in December 1809.

 Early life

 James Brooks must have been born around 1760 as he was declared to be 23 years old when he was recommended for admission to the Royal Society of Musicians in March 1783.

 His father, John Brooks, was a violinist in Thomas Linley's band, in the band of the theatre and a music teacher in Bath, where he died before 1787.

-At eleven years old James was already playing along his father at the New Assembly Rooms under Linley, however, according to the recommendation for his admission to the Royal Society of Musicians in March 1783, he started his fully fledged professional career as a musician around 1776.
+At eleven years old James was already playing alongside his father at the New Assembly Rooms under Linley, however, according to the recommendation for his admission to the Royal Society of Musicians in March 1783, he started his fully fledged professional career as a musician around 1776.

 Career as a musician

 It seems that James Brooks took over from Thomas Shaw as first violin, once the latter had moved to London, in the concerts organised by Herschel.
 For instance, on 12 October 1778, the Salisbury and Winchester Journal advertises as follows: